Results

 Five Patients: The Hospital Explained.

 New York: Alfred A. Knopf, 1970.
 First edition and first printing.
 Hardcover.
 231 pages.
 The second book to be published under Crichton's own name.
-A tight near fine copy in red cloth boards in a near fine dust jacket with some light wear.
+A tight near fine copy in red cloth boards with some bumping to the top right corners and spine ends and in a near fine dust jacket with some corresponding bumping and slight sunning to the spine.
 A nice copy of this book which was the eventual basis for the wildly popular television series E.R.
-Item #186600 More
+Item #199071 More

 Price: $40.00